 Skip to main content

-Almost everything in Libra can be shared: projects, chats, Review templates, Discovery templates, Assistants, Workflows.
-The model is the same in every case: a General access setting for the whole resource, plus an explicit list of people and groups, each with a permission level.
+Seven kinds of thing in Libra can be shared: projects, chats, Playbooks, Discovery templates, Assistants, Workflows, and Databases.
+The model is the same in every case — a General access setting that covers the whole resource, plus an explicit list of people and groups, each holding a permission level.

 Libra mascot presenting